Zeta-and-Company/pydistinto/howto.md

 ## What parameters are there to control pydistinto behavior?

-You can set the following parameters:
+You can set the following parameters in `scripts\parameters.txt`:

-- corpus : directory of your plain text data
+- `corpus`: directory of your plain text data
-- workdir : directory for saving results
+- `workdir`: directory for saving results
-- language : Catalan, Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Lithuanian, Macedonian, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Spanish (see.
+- `language`: Catalan, Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Lithuanian, Macedonian, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Spanish (see.
 [Spacy](https://spacy.io/usage) and install the trained pipelines in order to run POS-Tagging.
 “Multi-language” is not supported)
-- segmentlength : a number, e. g.
+- `segmentlength`: a number, e. g.
 5000; or “text” which means no segmentation
-- forms : lemmata
+- `forms`: lemmata
-- pos : all
+- `pos`: all
-- contrast : detective
+- `contrast`: detective
-- target_corpus : yes
+- `target_corpus`: yes
-- comparison_corpus : no
+- `comparison_corpus`: no
-- no_of_features : a number, e. g.
+- `no_of_features`: a number, e. g.
 20
-- measures :
+- `measures`:
-	- zeta_sd0 : Zeta
+	- `zeta_sd0`: Zeta
-	- rrf_dr0 : ratio of relative frequencies
+	- `rrf_dr0`: ratio of relative frequencies
-	- eta_sg0 : Gris’ DP based measure
+	- `eta_sg0`: Gris’ DP based measure
-	- welsh : Welch's t-test
+	- `welsh`: Welch's t-test
-	- ranksum : Wilcoxon rank-sum test
+	- `ranksum`: Wilcoxon rank-sum test
-	- KL_Divergence : Kullback-Leibler divergence
+	- `KL_Divergence`: Kullback-Leibler divergence
-	- chi_square : Chi-Squared Test
+	- `chi_square`: Chi-Squared Test
-	- LLR : Log-Likelihood-Ratio test
+	- `LLR`: Log-Likelihood-Ratio test

 ## When using pydistinto for research, how can it be references?